diizk/diizk/README.md

 My name is Lucas Nunes and I'm a Web Developer working in Lavras, Brazil.

 ### ALERT ❗ ❗ ❗
-### I use this GitHub account only for college projects and small personal projects.
-Most of my code is private and/or belongs to companies I've worked for
+### ⚠️I use this GitHub account only for college projects and small personal projects.
+Most of my code is private and/or belongs to companies I've worked for⚠️

 ### BIO
 - 📚 Education: Graduated in Systems Analysis and Development